Home / Company / Company Profile / AFL Timeline

 1901

-Fujikura is established as a corporation and called "Fujikura Cable and Rubber Co."
+Fujikura is established as a corporation and is now called "Fujikura Cable and Rubber Co."

 1984